-My Name is Taken on Gmail Solution: In April 2004, Google launched Gmail’s mailing services on the international platform.
+My Name is Taken on Gmail: In April 2004, Google launched Gmail’s mailing services on the international platform.
 When this email platform was born, other services like Hotmail and Yahoo!
 Mail had already established their presence in the market.

 However, these platforms had a questionable speed owing to their use of low-level programming languages like HTML.
 Any action on these platforms required the whole webpage to reload, which offered little convenience to the users.